2021–22 Red Star Belgrade season: March

-Draw for the quarter finals of the Serbian Cup was held on 1 March.
+Draw for the quarter-finals of the Serbian Cup was held on 1 March.
 Red Star was drawn to play home game against TSC on 6 April.

 Club played UEFA Europa League Round of 16 against Scottish side Rangers and lost 4–2 on aggregate.
 First leg in Glasgow was 3–0 defeat, while rematch in Belgrade ended in Red Star's 2–1 win.
 El Fardou Ben Nabouhane penalty winner from the second match was his 15th goal for the club in European competitions which brought him to the 5th place on the list of club's top scorers in international competitions.
 This ended one of the best European seasons for the club in last few decades after which club climbed to 34. place on UEFA team rankings - its best ranking since 1992.

-In Serbian SuperLeage club played 4 games, and won all 4 of them, conceding only one goal.
+In Serbian SuperLeague club played 4 games, and won all 4 of them, conceding only one goal.
 Highlights of the month were Aleksandar Katai's hattrick in a 5–0 win against Novi Pazar and Andrej Đurić debut for the club in a 3–0 win against Kolubara.
 Club finished the month in the first place, tied with Partizan.

-During the international break eight of the clubs first team players represented their national teams.
+During the international break eight of the club's first team players represented their national teams.
 Club's captain Milan Borjan made two caps for Canada in 2022 FIFA World Cup qualification and helped them qualify for the 2022 FIFA World Cup - their first world cup after 36 years.
 Aleksandar Dragović made two caps for Austria, who failed to qualify for the 2022 FIFA World Cup.
 With these two games he reached 100 caps for Austria, making him only second player in nation's history to do so.
 El Fardou Ben Nabouhane played one friendly game for Comoros.
 Miloš Gordić, Strahinja Eraković and Andrija Radulović received callups for Serbia U21 selection to play in 2023 UEFA European Under-21 Championship qualifications.
 Gordić had two caps and Eraković one.
 Lastly Nikola Stanković and Nemanja Motika were called up for Serbia U19 selection and both played in a single friendly game.

 April

-During the month in Serbian SuperLeage club played 5 games, winning 4 of them and drawing in third eternal derby against Partizan.
+During the month in Serbian SuperLeague club played 5 games, winning 4 of them and drawing in third eternal derby against Partizan.
 They ended the month at the top of the table with 2 points ahead of Partizan and 4 games left to play.

 In Serbian Cup quarter-final club eliminated TSC.
 For the semi-final Red Star was drawn to play another home game against Novi Pazar.

 May

-Club finished Serbian SuperLeage as a champions with a four wins during the May.
-This was clubs 8th title in Serbian SuperLeague and 33rd domestic league title.
+The club finished Serbian SuperLeague as a champions with a four wins during the May.
+This was the club's 8th title in Serbian SuperLeague and 33rd domestic league title.

-In Serbian Cup club played semi final against FK Novi Pazar and final against Partizan and won both games.
+In Serbian Cup the club played semi final against FK Novi Pazar and final against Partizan and won both games.
 This was 5th Serbian Cup and 26th domestic cup title for the club.

 On 26 May manager Dejan Stanković extended his contract with the club until the summer of 2025.